Jimmy E. Chan

 - Great design is simple, delightful, and keeps users in a state of flow

-- There is no true love without personal sacrifice; to love is to willingly make them
+- Love asks for sacrifice; to love is to make those willingly

 - Love seems to be all that matters in the end.
 Care, kindness, and fairness closely compete for second place